reubenmathew7/COVID-19-Visualizer/README.md

 ---

-## Why This Project Matters

-This project demonstrates how computational tools like MATLAB can tackle real-world challenges by transforming raw data into actionable insights.
-For me, it bridges theoretical learning with practical application, emphasizing how programming can support engineering and robotics through robust data analysis and visualization techniques.

----

 ## Credits

 This project was part of [this Coursera course](https://www.coursera.org/learn/advanced-matlab-programming/).
 The course provided valuable insights into Object Oriented Programming and Application Building using MATLAB.